CloudCoinConsortium/CloudServerAppService/README.md

 3. Client listens for the servers packet in a loop

-4. If the client receives HASH packet it needs to decode it from base64.
-And download the coins from the following url <i>https://cloudserver.domain/cc.php?h=decoded_string</i>.
+4. If the client receives HASH packet he needs to download the coins from the following url <i>https://cloudserver.domain/cc.php?h=hash</i>.
 The link has a secret random number and will be valid only for 10 minutes.

 5. If the client wants to transfer coins to someone it needs to send COINS packet with the escaped JSON stack in the "data" field of the packet.

 6. After sending coins the client may receive PROGRESS packets reporting the progress of the pownign process.
-Finailly it will receive DONE packet or ERROR (if powning failed)
+Finailly it will receive DONE packet with a hash or ERROR (if powning failed)

+7. The sender may use the hash in the previous step to download his change if he had sent not the whole stack to the recipient.
+The url for downloading is the same as in the step 4: <i>https://cloudserver.domain/cc.php?h=hash</i>